 - Counterparty Default: The risk that the counterparty defaults and cannot pay back the funds that the Company placed or invested with it.
-This includes credit counterparty risk arising from derivatives. - Client Default: The risk that a client who is in receipt of a loan or is required to post collateral for FX trades is unable to provide sufficient collateral when due.
+This includes credit counterparty risk arising from derivatives. - Client Default: The risk that a client who is in receipt of a loan or is required to post collateral for FX trades is unable to provide sufficient collateral or to repay the loan when due.